 A personal vault can be organized on a network share, FTP server, detachable media or removable, Acronis Online Backup Storage, tape device, or on a hard drive local to the machine.
 Acronis Secure Zone is considered as a personal vault available to all users that can log on the system.
 Personal vaults are created automatically when backing up any of the above locations.

 Personal vaults can be used by local backup plans or local tasks.
+Centralized backup plans cannot use personal vaults except for Acronis Secure Zone.

 Sharing a personal vault